"You worship what you do not know; we worship what we know, for salvation is from the Jews.

 Life experience tells me that's a pipe dream.
 But do we go by life experiences or by God's word?
 I've struggled a lot with temptations, felt discouraged and depressed, even felt useless and inadequate.
 I've fallen into sin and swore to never stumble again but found I did not have the power in me to keep my own promise.
 Whenever I tried to resist temptations and obey God, I found there was another power at work in my flesh.
 I was weak and stumbled again.
 I've felt that I am incapable of doing anything for the Lord.

 I've felt that all I can do is be grateful for my salvation and for whatever I possess and wait till I die and get to see Him.
 Several rejections in life was and is a major contributor to this.
-Am sure many of you relate to this experience.
+I am sure many of you may relate to this experience.

 But then I came across a verse in 2 Peter 1:10 which says "for if you do these things, you will never stumble".
 What?
 "Never Stumble"!!
 Really???
 Is that your reaction?
 Mine was too. :)